liferay/liferay-docs/develop/tutorials/articles/110-portlets/jsf/01-packaging-a-jsf-application.markdown

 ## Auto-Generated WAB [](id=auto-generated-wab)

-The source of an auto-generated JSF Portlet WAB follows the standard directory layout for WAR projects.
+The source of an auto-generated JSF Portlet WAB follows the standard folder layout for WAR projects.

 - `src/`
     - `main/`